kirin-3/kirin-cogs/patron/README.md

 - Only the bot owner can configure and use the cog commands
 - Sensitive API credentials can be set via DM for increased security
 - Make sure your Discord bot has permission to send messages in the award channel
 - Patron data is stored securely and only used for the award process

+## Troubleshooting

+### Token Expiration Issues

+If you see errors like `Error fetching patrons: Failed to refresh token: HTTP 401 - {"error":"invalid_grant"}`, your Patreon refresh token has expired or been revoked.
+Patreon tokens can expire after a period of inactivity or if permissions are changed.

+To fix this:
+1. Use `[p]patreonset resetapi confirm=True` to reset all credentials (DM only)
+2. Use `[p]patreonset tokenguide` to get detailed instructions for generating new tokens
+3. Follow the guide to obtain fresh tokens from Patreon's OAuth system
+4. Set the new tokens using the appropriate commands

+### Manual Token Refresh

+If token refresh fails automatically, you can try manually refreshing the token:
+1. Use `[p]patreonset refreshpatreontoken` to attempt a manual refresh
+2. If this fails, you'll need to get a new token from Patreon